What Are Debtors and Creditors, and What Are Their Legal Rights and Differences?

 From the loans we take for a new home to the funds a business borrows for expansion, the creditor-debtor relationship is a fundamental aspect of our economic system.
 This article will explore the distinct roles and responsibilities of creditors and debtors, aiming to provide a clear understanding of these key financial concepts.

-What is A Creditor?
+What Is a Creditor?

 Here is how most people would define creditors: an entity or person that lends money or extends credit to others.
 When most people think of creditors, they think of banks, credit unions, shylocks, and other lending institutions.